top of page

 stjohn_church.jpg

-The first Lutheran Communion service was held in 1872 marking the birth of the Lutheran Church in Thorne.
-The Lutheran congregation first used a small log building for worship bought from the Anglican Church for $50 in 1877.
-The first stone church was built in 1898.
-The small log building, used as the original site of Lutheran worship was located beside where the stone church stands today.
+The first Lutheran Communion service in Thorne took place in 1872, marking the founding of the Lutheran Church in the area.
+In 1877, the congregation acquired a small log building from the Anglican Church for $50, which was initially used for worship.
+The first stone church was constructed in 1898, with the original log building located next to where the stone church stands today.

-This original church was destroyed by fire and was rebuilt on the same sight using much of the same stone work.
+Tragically, the original church was destroyed by fire but was rebuilt on the same site, incorporating much of the original stonework.

-The altar, the pulpit and baptismal font in the church were made entirely by hand by a talented local craftsman, John Groneau.
-All are still in use in the church.
+The altar, pulpit, and baptismal font in the church were handcrafted by a skilled local artisan, John Groneau.
+These pieces continue to be used in the church to this day.

-Regular services and church functions continue today.
-St. John's shares a minister with Zion Lutheran Church and the two rotate Sunday services.
+St. John's Lutheran Church holds regular services and events, sharing a minister with Zion Lutheran Church.
+The two congregations rotate Sunday services.

 Zion Lutheran Church

-Reverend M. Hamm was the pastor of the first Zion Lutheran Church which opened in July of 1916.
-The original church was destroyed by fire on February 9, 1936 .
-The church was rebuilt by the congregation and the dedication of the new church took place on September 25, 1938 .
+Reverend M. Hamm served as the pastor when the first Zion Lutheran Church opened in July 1916.
+Sadly, the original church was destroyed by fire on February 9, 1936.
+The congregation worked together to rebuild, and the new church was dedicated on September 25, 1938.

-The original pulpit, altar, hymn board, pews and christening font were made by Fred Krutz Sr. whose first child was baptized at the dedication service of Zion in 1916.
-Unfortunately all these items were destroyed by the 1936 fire, except for the christening font.
-The present altar was made by Adolph Zimmerling.
+The original pulpit, altar, hymn board, pews, and christening font were all handcrafted by Fred Krutz Sr., whose first child was baptized at the dedication service in 1916.
+Tragically, most of these items were lost in the 1936 fire, with the exception of the christening font.
+The current altar was crafted by Adolph Zimmerling.

-Regular services and church functions continue today.
-Zion shares a minister with St. John's Lutheran Church and the two rotate Sunday services.
+Today, regular services and church activities continue.
+Zion Lutheran Church shares a minister with St. John's Lutheran Church, with the two congregations alternating Sunday services.

-Further information about Zion Lutheran church can be obtained by email at:
+For more information about Zion Lutheran Church, you can reach out via email at: clarasteinke@yahoo.ca.

 thorne@mrcpontiac.qc.ca